 \subsection{Results}

-In the multi-step rollout generation (\autoref{tab:multi_A} and \autoref{tab:multi_B}), WorldPack, despite shortest context length, outperforms the baselines -- Oasis, Mineworld, DIAMOND, and NWM -- in SSIM and LPIPS, and also surpasses NWM in PSNR and DreamSim, and FVD.
-However, the results for SSIM were not decisively superior, remaining only partially competitive.
-This tendency can be explained by the inherent limitations of distortion-based metrics, which favor spatially averaged or blurred predictions that minimize pixel-wise differences while sacrificing perceptual fidelity~\citep{blau2018perceptiondistortion}.
+In the multi-step rollout generation (\autoref{tab:multi_A} and \autoref{tab:multi_B}), WorldPack, despite the shortest context length, generally outperforms the baselines -- Oasis, Mineworld, DIAMOND, and NWM -- in SSIM and LPIPS, and also surpasses NWM in PSNR, DreamSim, and FVD.
+However, the SSIM results were not decisively superior, remaining only partially competitive.
+This tendency can be explained by the inherent limitations of distortion-based metrics, which favor spatially averaged or blurred predictions that minimize pixel-wise differences at the expense of perceptual fidelity~\citep{blau2018perceptiondistortion}.
 Indeed, \citet{lian2025loopnav} also reported that SSIM exhibits only a weak correlation with perceptual quality in visualizations.
-In addition, qualitative evaluations confirmed that WorldPack maintains long-term consistency, showing only minor deviations from the ground truth even when rollouts are extended (\autoref{fig:qualitative}).

-Taken together, these results demonstrate consistent improvements across both the ABA and ABCA tasks, in terms of both quantitative metrics and qualitative assessments.
-In particular, the proposed compressed memory mechanism plays a crucial role in achieving high context efficiency and maintaining long-term spatial consistency.
+Collectively, these results demonstrate consistent improvements across both the ABA and ABCA tasks, as evidenced by quantitative metrics across all navigation ranges.
+In particular, the proposed compressed memory mechanism plays a crucial role in balancing high context efficiency with long-term spatial consistency.
 Accommodating more frames than uncompressed baselines allows the essential frames for world modeling to remain accessible even under the shortest context-length constraints.